Who doesn’t love a good cup of creamy hot chocolate?

 SIDE NOTE: When you’re cooking you’ll often run into conversion questions that you might not know off the top of your head.
 Especially when converting liquids.
 Here’s how to remember your kitchen conversions!

-Other awesome hot chocolate recipes you should try
+More hot chocolate recipes

 There are way too many perfectly sweet and yummy hot chocolate recipes out there to list them all here.
 Even still, here are some top picks of some of the best recipes out there from around the world.
 Try some on your free time to add a twist to your classic hot chocolate drink.

 Recipe: The Cookie Rookie

 If you’re looking for a festive hot chocolate recipe that includes rum, then this hot chocolate recipe is right up your alley.